-On January 14, 2019, we entered into an underwriting agreement with H.C.
-Wainwright & Co., LLC relating to an underwritten public offering of 429,616 shares of our common stock for gross proceeds of approximately \$1.1 million under the 2017 Shelf Registration Statement (the "2019 Underwritten Offering").
-The offering price to the public in the 2019 Underwritten Offering was \$2.60 per share, and H.C.
-Wainwright & Co., LLC agreed to purchase the shares in the 2019 Underwritten Offering from the Company pursuant to the underwriting agreement at a price of \$2.418 per share.
-Additionally, we issued warrants to purchase up to 25,777 shares of our common stock in a private placement to the H.C.
-Wainwright & Co., LLC as compensation for its services as underwriter in connection with the 2019 Underwritten Offering.
+On January 14, 2019, we entered into an underwriting agreement with Wainwright relating to an underwritten public offering of 429,616 shares of our common stock for gross proceeds of approximately \$1.1 million under the 2017 Shelf Registration Statement (the "2019 Underwritten Offering").
+The offering price to the public in the 2019 Underwritten Offering was \$2.60 per share, and Wainwright agreed to purchase the shares in the 2019 Underwritten Offering from the Company pursuant to the underwriting agreement at a price of \$2.418 per share.
+Additionally, we issued warrants to purchase up to 25,777 shares of our common stock in a private placement to Wainwright as compensation for its services as underwriter in connection with the 2019 Underwritten Offering.
 The 2019 Underwritten Offering closed on January 17, 2019.
 The net proceeds to the Company from the 2019 Underwritten Offering, after deducting the underwriting discounts and commissions and expenses and the Company's estimated offering expenses, and excluding the proceeds, if any, from the exercise of the underwriter warrants, were approximately \$0.9 million.